prg01/Safe-trip-Analysis/README.md

 **Database used**: https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data

-*Note*: This project is done for CMPE256 by a group of 3 members.
+*Note*: This project is done for CMPE256 by a group of three members.